 Users drive website success.
-But with more than 400 million active websites online at any given time, it’s hard implementing the right UX strategy to capture user attention — let alone keep them interested enough to drive sales conversion.
+But with more than 400 million active websites online at any given time, it’s hard implementing the right user experience (UX) strategy to capture user attention — let alone keep them interested enough to drive sales conversion.

-Design efforts that prioritize the user experience (UX) are now critical to reducing user friction and frustration when they land on your site.
-While initial UX efforts focused mainly on website and page loading speed, the discipline has broadened in recent years — now, sites need full-fledged UX strategy plans in place to maximize content impact and site efficiency and keep users coming back.
+Design efforts prioritizing the UX are now critical to reducing user friction and frustration when they land on your site.
+While initial UX efforts focused mainly on website and page loading speed, the discipline has broadened recently.
+Now, sites need full-fledged UX strategies to maximize content impact and site efficiency and keep users coming back.

 Let’s explore the evolving concept of UX strategy, why it matters, and review some examples of quality strategy in action.

 - What is UX strategy?